thinkjson/angular-chosen/README.md

 Note: don't try to use ngModel with ngRepeat.
 It won't work.
 Use ngOptions.
 It's better that way.

 ### Loading from a remote data source
 Include chosen-spinner.css and spinner.gif to show an Ajax spinner icon while your data is loading.
-If the collection comes back empty, the directive will disable the element and show a default
-"No values available" message.
-You can customize this message by passing in noResultsText in your options.

 ##### app.js
     angular.module('App', ['ngResource', 'localytics.directives'])